Green Energy & Renewables: 2022 Valuation Multiples

 Green Energy Valuation Multiples

-Revenue multiples for Green Energy companies grew throughout all of 2020, almost doubling from 6.7x in Q1 to 12.7x in Q4 when they reached a peak.
-They then stabilised around the 10x mark for Q1 and Q2 of 2021.
+Revenue multiples for Green Energy companies grew throughout all of 2020, almost doubling from 6.7x in Q1 to 12.7x in Q4 2020 when they reached a peak.
+They then stabilised around the 10x mark for Q1 and Q2 of 2021 before falling slightly.

-The distribution of the multiples across the sample is pretty regular, which the top 25% of performers moving further up from the end of 2020 to Q2 of 2021.
+The distribution of the multiples across the sample is pretty regular, which the top 25% of performers peaching in Q2 2021 and then falling again, with the whole cohort fitting in the 1x – 18x range at the end of 2021, with the median 50% staying between 6.5x and 11.7x.

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

-In terms of EBITDA valuation multiples, we see a relatively similar trend: although multiples didn’t grow as steadily as the revenue ones throughout last year, they peaked in Q4 2020 at 18.2x and recorded a median EBITDA multiple of 16.8x for Q2 2021.
+In terms of EBITDA valuation multiples, we see a relatively similar trend: although multiples didn’t grow as steadily as the revenue ones throughout last year, they peaked in Q4 2020 at 18.2x and then staying relatively stable after a small correction.
+The median EBITDA multiple for Green Energy companies in Q4 2021 was 15.9x.

 On the distribution chart for EBITDA multiples, it’s even more apparent how the top 25% performers in the cohort managed to achieve multiples that are over twice as high as the top performer at the beginning of 2020.